 Director Luc Besson’s cult classic, and the most successful French movie of the 80s.
 Artfully shot in Greece, the 162 minute epic follows the friendship and rivalry of two champion free divers.

-Produced by Jim Cameron, the 3D cave diving thriller was co-written by the late Andrew Wight and is loosely based on a real life experience.
+Produced by Jim Cameron, the cave diving thriller was co-written by the late Andrew Wight and is loosely based on a real life experience.
 Tense, unpleasant and very claustrophobic.
+Not recommend for those about to take their open water cert!

 Men of Honour, 2000